pnnl/COMET/README.md

 These commands can be used to setup COMET project:

+1) **Requirements.**
-1) **Install Dependencies** To install COMET and LLVM/MLIR, the following dependencies need to be installed:
+To install COMET and LLVM/MLIR, the following dependencies need to be already installed:
 * [CMake (3.25 or later)](https://cmake.org/download)
 * [Ninja (1.5 or later)](https://ninja-build.org/)
 * C++ compiler toolchain as [mentioned here](https://llvm.org/docs/GettingStarted.html#requirements)
 * [Python3 (3.9 or later)](https://www.python.org/downloads/)
 * [Git (1.8.4 or later)](https://www.git-scm.com/)
 * [pkg-config (0.29.2 or later)](https://www.freedesktop.org/wiki/Software/pkg-config/)

+When targeting GPUs or/and FPGAs you will also need the drivers and runtimes of the respective vendors (Nvidia/CUDA, AMD/ROCm, Xilinx/XRT,Vitis).

    1.a **[Optional but recommended] Create a new python environment**
    ```bash